 - Creativity: Getting involved in something creative, such as learning an instrument, acting in a play, writing a short story, etc. As long as you can argue that your activity is creative (you'll have to do a report on it), you can use it to fulfill your "creativity" requirement.
 For example, I acted in a few plays, which counted toward my creativity hours.

-- Activity: Generally a sports-related experience that could be anything outdoorsy like rock-climbing or hiking.
+- Activity: This is generally a sports-related experience that could be anything outdoorsy like rock-climbing or hiking.
 I played on my school's varsity tennis team, which went toward my activity hours.
+If athletics isn’t your strong suit, even something like marching band will count!
+You could play on your school's tennis team, participate in a walk-a-thon, or take yoga classes to fulfill your activity hours requirement.

 - Service: Think of this component as traditional community service.
 You could volunteer to feed people experiencing homelessness, host a fundraiser for brain cancer research, organize a drive to collect prom dresses for Becca's Closet, and so on.